academie-de-espee/earl-marshal/training/rapier-marshal.md

 ### Blades
 * Blades must be no longer than 48" as measured from the tip to the top of the tang (i.e. where the tang and forte meet)
 * Blades must flex to the standard as defined in Society Rapier Rules.
 * Steel blades will not be altered in way that could significantly alter their temper, flexibility or durability.
-Normal combat stresses and blade care do not violate this rule.
 Exceptions include, tang modification, cutting down heavy rapier blades, wielding a blunt tip on so long as it does not affect the temper of the blade.
-* Light rapier blades must be a foil blade, epee blade, or similar variant (such as a double-wide epee or musketeer blades) from an established commercial manufacturer.
+* Light rapier blades must be a foil blade, epee blade, or similar variant from an established commercial manufacturer.
 * Light rapier blades are not allowed in Heavy Rapier, nor Cut & Thrust combat.
-In addition, flexi-daggers are not allowed for Cut & Thrust combat.
+* Flexi-daggers are not allowed for Cut & Thrust combat.
-* Rigid steel "parrying-only" daggers such as those made from cut down blades will not be allowed
+* Rigid steel "parrying-only" daggers such as those made from cut down blades will not be allowed.
 * All blade ends must be capped with rubber, plastic, or leather
 * All blade tips must include adequate protection against punch-through of the blade.
 Examples include, but are not limited to:
     * A metal disc (such as a washer) placed between the end of the blade and the tip.
     * A nut or other blunt metal object welded to the end of the blade in compliance with the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated.
-    * The Darkwood heavy rapier tips are allowed, as long as they are installed per the manufacturer's instructions and do not need a washer or nut.
+    * Exception: The Darkwood heavy rapier tips are allowed, as long as they are installed per the manufacturer's instructions and do not need a washer or nut.
 * Tips must be firmly taped or glued in place.
 The tip must be of a color contrasting with the blade so that the tip's absence is readily apparent.
 If tape is used, it must contrast with both blade and tip
 * Any blade with kinks, sharp bends, or cracks fails.
-We do not allow blades with burs on the field.
-Should burs occur on a blade they should be filed down before the blade is allowed on the field.
+* All burs on a blade must be removed prior to use.

 ### Rigid Parry
 * Rigid parrying devices will be made of sturdy, lightweight materials, resistant to breakage & splintering and does not have any sharp edges.